-Certifications and Improving Your Knowledge and Credentials Relating to Technology, Cybersecurity, and More by John Bandler
+Certifications and Improving Your Knowledge and Credentials Relating to Technology, Cybersecurity, Privacy, and More

 Students and others wishing to better themselves in areas related to technology frequently wonder what training or certifications they should pursue.
 I have travelled that road myself (I am still on that journey) and have put some of my guidance to writing here.
 Some of this is general to all, some specific to certain areas of learning and work.